Table of Contents

 Definition of Still’s disease

-Morbus Still or Still’s disease is also part of rheumatic disorders, whereas the etiology is unknown.
-A distinction is made between Still’s disease, which is a subtype of juvenile idiopathic arthritis, as well as adults Still’s disease.
+Still’s disease is a type of rheumatic disorder.
+It is of unknown etiology.
+A distinction should be made between juvenile Still’s disease, which is a subtype of juvenile idiopathic arthritis, and adult-onset Still’s disease.

 Epidemiology of Still’s disease

-Adult Still’s disease is an extremely rare disease (incidence rate about 5/100,000), whereas men and women are equally affected.
+Adult-onset Still’s disease is extremely rare (incidence rate is about 5/100,000); men and women are equally affected.

 Clinical symptoms of Still’s disease

-The characteristic feature of the adult, as well as the juvenile Still’s disease is a speckled, salmon-coloured, maculopapular rash, which occurs only fleetingly and spreads to the trunk and proximal extremities.
+The characteristic feature of the adult, as well as the juvenile Still’s disease, is a speckled, salmon-colored, maculopapular rash, which occurs only fleetingly and spreads to the trunk and proximal extremities.

-Other symptoms associated with Still’s disease are fevers (> 39 °C) that occur 1–2 times per day and in some cases are associated with strong muscle and joint pain.
+Other symptoms associated with Still’s disease are fevers (> 39.0°C/ 102.2°F) that occur 1–2 times per day and in some cases, intense muscle and joint pain.

-Other optional symptoms are a sore throat, splenomegaly and polyserositis of the pleura and pericardium.
+Other symptoms are sore throat, splenomegaly, and polyserositis of the pleura and pericardium.

 Diagnosis of Still’s disease

-First is the exclusion of other causes, such as infections or neoplasia.
-For further diagnostics the so-called major and minor criteria according to Yamaguchi exist.
-For diagnosis, a total of five criteria have to be met, of which at least two must be in the major criteria.
+The 1st step in the diagnosis of Still’s disease involves excluding other causes, such as infections or neoplasia.
+For further diagnostics, Yamaguchi’s major and minor criteria exist.
+For diagnosis, a total of 5 criteria have to be met, of which at least 2 must be in the major criteria.